Posts tagged reflection

 7 Achievable Ways to Quickly Improve Your Work-Life Balance

 When my balance is off, I look carefully at my commitments and evaluate what change is needed.
 Have I said “yes” too often?
 Have I said “yes” to things that are nourishing and energizing?
 One of the best decisions and yeses I made a year ago was to Marcy Stoudt, CEO of Revel Coach and Founder of The Executive Mom Nest.
 This visionary Executive Coach and mother of three launched The Executive Mom Nest, or The Nest, as we affectionately call it.
 Marcy created a team of vetted Advisors from diverse yet complementary industries, including marketing, finance, design, wellness, life and career coaching, travel, and organization.
-The team supports, coaches, and mentors moms navigating career, family, and self.
+The team supports, coaches, and mentors moms as they navigate their careers, families, and selves.
 I’m thrilled that Marcy invited me to join her team as the Professional Organizer Advisor.

 Their responses are philosophical, practical, personal, and inspiring.
 My deepest gratitude goes out to them for sharing their hearts, experience, and honesty with us.